AlfiePerkins1/CSGO-Bible/Bible.md

 > Where the player presses the opposite key to the way they're moving (I.E if moving left then they press D) in order to reset their velocity (movement speed) to 0 to allow them to shoot with near perfect accuracy.

 Crossfire
-> Where two+ teamates are positioned in a way that makes it impossible for an enemy to clear both angles one after the other.
+> Where two+ teammates are positioned in a way that makes it impossible for an enemy to clear both angles one after the other.

 Crouch-Jump
 > Jumping and crouching at the same time in order to jump as high as possible and reach some jumps that are otherwise unreachable